Stephanie Hollman And Cary Deuber: Are ‘RHOD’ Stars Filming For Free?

 A photo posted by Stephanie Hollman (@stephhollman) on

-“#Exclusive ‘Real Housewives of Dallas’ Renewed After Cast Agreed To NO Pay For A Second Season!” a tweet read from All About The Tea, linking to an article that claimed that the women on The Real Housewives of Dallaswere choosing to film and work for free, to which Stephanie Hollman replied, “Sorry but false!”
+“#Exclusive ‘Real Housewives of Dallas’ Renewed After Cast Agreed To NO Pay For A Second Season!” a tweet read from All About the Tea, linking to an article that claimed that the women on The Real Housewives of Dallas were choosing to film and work for free, to which Stephanie Hollman replied, “Sorry but false!”

+Hollman replied, “I can one million percent tell you not one person signed on for free,” tagging her co-stars Brandi Redmond, LeeAnne Locken, and Cary Deuber.

 While LeeAnne Locken didn’t speak out about the rumors, Cary Deuber did speak out, sharing that she has also signed on with the understanding that she would get paid for her work.
-As she explains, she already works an office job with her husband and she has no time to film a reality show in her space time – and not get paid for it.
+As she explains, she already works an office job with her husband and has no time to film a reality show and not get paid for it.
 And one can imagine that Stephanie Hollman would want to get paid, as she is rumored to be dealing with some stressful friendship issues on the upcoming second season.

 “Yeah, no. I already have an office job, boo lol nobody has time for #FreeTV,” Cary Deuber replied to the tweet, confirming that she was getting a paycheck from Bravo to film The Real Housewives of Dallas.